Spatially Coupled PLDPC-Hadamard Convolutional Codes: Spatially Coupled PLDPC-Hadamard Convolutional Codes

 \subsection{Code Construction}

-Spatially coupled PLDPC-Hadamard codes are constructed in a similar way as SC-PLDPC codes.
-We also denote the coupling width as $W$ and coupling length as $L$ in a SC-PLDPCH code.
-Given a PLDPC-Hadamard block code with a protomatrix $\bm B$, we apply the edge-spreading procedure to split $\bm B$ into $W+1$ protomatrices $\bm{B}_i$ ($i = 0,1,\ldots,W$) under the constraint $\bm{B} = \sum_{i = 0}^W {{\bm{B}_i}}$.
-Then we couple $L$ sets of these matrices to construct the protomatrix of a spatially coupled PLDPC-Hadamard code.
-Similar to the SC-PLDPC codes described in Sect. \ref{sc-ldpc-cc}, a SC-PLDPCH-TDC is formed if the coupled matrices are directly terminated; a SC-PLDPCH-TBC is formed if the coupled matrices are connected end-to-end; and a SC-PLDPCH-CC is formed if the coupling length $L$ becomes infinite.
-Since the constructed protomatrices only represent the connections between P-VNs and H-CNs, SC-PLDPC-Hadamard codes have protomatrix structures similar to those of SC-PLDPC codes, i.e., \eqref{eq:td} for SC-PLDPCH-TDC; \eqref{eq:tbc} for SC-PLDPCH-TBC; and \eqref{eq:cc_mat} for SC-PLDPCH-CC.
-Unlike the protographs of SC-PLDPC codes which consist of P-VNs and SPC-CNs, the protographs of SC-PLDPCH codes contains P-VNs and H-CNs connected with some appropriate D1H-VNs.
-Fig. \ref{fig:PLDPCH_CC} shows the protograph of a SC-PLDPCH-CC which is derived from the PLDPCH-BC in Fig. \ref{fig:PLDPCH_1}.

-Using a similar two-step lifting process as that in Sect. \ref{sect:ldpc-bc}, SC-PLDPCH codes can be constructed from the coupled protographs.
-Assuming that $\bm{B}$ has a constant row weight of $d$ and hence an order-$r$ ($=d-2$) Hadamard code is used, it can be readily shown that the code rates of the SC-PLDPCH codes are as follows.
-For SC-PLDPCH-TDCs, the code rate equals
+SC-PLDPCH codes are constructed in a similar way as SC-PLDPC codes.
+We also denote the coupling width as $W$ and coupling length as $L$ in { an} SC-PLDPCH code.
+Given a PLDPCH-BC with a protomatrix $\bm B$, we apply the edge-spreading procedure to split $\bm B$ into $W+1$ protomatrices $\bm{B}_i$ ($i = 0,1,\ldots,W$) under the constraint $\bm{B} = \sum_{i = 0}^W {{\bm{B}_i}}$.
+Then we couple $L$ sets of these matrices to construct the protomatrix of a SC-PLDPCH code.
+Similar to the SC-PLDPC codes described in Section \ref{sc-ldpc-cc}, { an} SC-PLDPCH-TDC is formed if the coupled matrices are directly terminated; { an} SC-PLDPCH-TBC is formed if the coupled matrices are connected end-to-end; and { an} SC-PLDPCH-CC is formed if the coupling length $L$ becomes infinite.
+Since the constructed protomatrices only represent the connections between P-VNs and H-CNs, SC-PLDPCH codes have protomatrix structures similar to those of SC-PLDPC codes, i.e., \eqref{eq:td} for SC-PLDPCH-TDC; \eqref{eq:tbc} for SC-PLDPCH-TBC; and \eqref{eq:cc_mat} for SC-PLDPCH-CC.
+Unlike the protographs of SC-PLDPC codes which consist of P-VNs and SPC-CNs, the protographs of SC-PLDPCH codes {contain} P-VNs and H-CNs connected with some appropriate D1H-VNs.
+Fig.~\ref{fig:PLDPCH_1}(b) shows the protograph of { an} SC-PLDPCH-CC derived from the PLDPCH-BC in Fig.~\ref{fig:PLDPCH_1}(a).
+SC-PLDPCH codes can be constructed from the coupled protographs using the lifting process.
+Assuming that $\bm{B}$ has a constant row weight of $d$ and hence an order-$r$ ($=d-2$) Hadamard code is used (recall $r$ is even), it can be readily shown that the code rates of the SC-PLDPCH codes are as follows.
+For SC-PLDPCH-TDCs the code rate equals $R^{\rm even}_{\rm SC-PLDPCH-TDC} = \frac{{nL - m\left( {L + W} \right)}}{{nL + m\left( {L + W} \right)\left( {{2^r} - d} \right)}} = \frac{{n - m\left( {1 + \frac{W}{L}} \right)}}{{n + m\left( {1 + \frac{W}{L}} \right)\left( {{2^r} - d} \right)}}$.
+For SC-PLDPCH-TBCs and SC-PLDPCH-CCs, their code rates are the same as the block code counterparts, i.e., $ R^{\rm even}_{\rm SC-PLDPCH-TBC} = R^{\rm even}_{\rm SC-PLDPCH-CC} = R^{\rm even}_{\rm PLDPCH-BC} = \frac{{n - m}}{{n + m\left( {{2^r} - r - 2} \right)}}$.